Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Social Impact Dimensions

 \section{Social Impact Dimensions}

 The ethical and societal implications of AI have emerged as a critical area of study, with particular emphasis on evaluating the potential harms and benefits of AI models \citep{bengio2025international, lacroix2025metaethical, stahl2023systematic,kapoor2024position, tamkin2021understanding}.
-Prior work has proposed and examined individual dimensions of social impacts, predominantly focusing on the evaluation of bias, misinformation, privacy, and discrimination risks \citep{baldassarre2023social,bommasani2025societal}.
-Consequently, numerous taxonomies of harms and societal risks from generative AI systems have been developed to guide policy and evaluations \citep{weidinger2023sociotechnical, rauh2024gaps, weidinger2022taxonomy, katzman2023taxonomizing}.
+Prior work has proposed and examined individual dimensions of social impacts, predominantly focusing on bias, misinformation, privacy, and discrimination risks \citep{baldassarre2023social,bommasani2025societal}.
+Consequently, numerous taxonomies of harms and societal risks from generative AI systems have been developed to guide policy and evaluations \citep{weidinger2023sociotechnical, rauh2024gaps, weidinger2022taxonomy, katzman2023taxonomizing, solaiman2023evaluating}.
 While these efforts highlight important dimensions of risk, they often differ in scope, terminology, and level of abstraction, making systematic comparison across models challenging.

-There is no widely-accepted taxonomy for social impacts; for the purpose of our work, we ground our analysis in the taxonomy of \citet{solaiman2023evaluating}, which outlines seven critical dimensions of social impact evaluations for foundational models at the base level: 1) bias, stereotypes, and representational harms, 2) sensitive content, 3) performance disparity, 4) environmental impact, 5) privacy concerns, 6) financial cost, and 7) data and moderation labor (see App.~\ref{app:socialimpactcategories} for detailed descriptions, justifications, and evaluation targets).
-We forgo other taxonomies \citep{ghosh2025ailuminateintroducingv10ai}, because they suggest hyper-detailed harm dimensions and are difficult to operationalize for the purpose of our study, or because they were too high-level and consider social impact (or related categories) only as aggregate evaluation items or were too narrowly scoped to only model behaviors \citep{weidinger2023sociotechnical}, while we are aiming for a broader view on social impact.
+There is no widely-accepted taxonomy for social impacts and the notion of bias and social impacts are contested domains.
+We ground our analysis in the taxonomy of \citet{solaiman2023evaluating}, which outlines seven dimensions : 1) bias, stereotypes, and representational harms, 2) sensitive content, 3) performance disparity, 4) environmental impact, 5) privacy concerns, 6) financial cost, and 7) data and moderation labor (see Table ~\ref{tab:evaluation_categories} for an overview, and see App.~\ref{app:socialimpactcategories} for detailed descriptions, justifications, and evaluation targets).
+We forgo other taxonomies \citep[e.g.,][]{ghosh2025ailuminateintroducingv10ai}, because they suggest hyper-detailed harm dimensions and are difficult to operationalize for our study, or because they were too high-level and consider social impact (or related categories) only as aggregate evaluation items \citep{bommasani2024fmti} or were too narrowly scoped to only model behaviors \citep{weidinger2023sociotechnical}, while we are aiming for a broader view on social impact.